Breaking down the Big 12 basketball race, each team's chances | NCAA.com

 Baylor

-Remaining games: 5 (Feb.
-23 vs. West Virginia; Feb.
+Remaining games: 4 (Feb.
 27 vs. Texas; March 2 at Kansas State; March 6 vs. Oklahoma State; March 9 at Kansas)

 KenPom projection: 11-7

-Though the Bears are only two games out of first, stats say the Bears are more likely the play the role of spoiler the last few weeks.
+Though the Bears are only two games out of first, stats say Baylor is more likely to play the role of spoiler the last few weeks.
 Much of that is more because of the schedule than any problems with Baylor itself.

 Just take a look at what's ahead.
-The Bears lost to Texas Tech on Saturday, and though they still beat Iowa State on the road, the Bears must travel to both K-State and Kansas.
+The Bears lost to Texas Tech last Saturday, and though they still beat Iowa State on the road, the Bears must travel to both K-State and Kansas to close out the regular season.

 However, that crucial road win against top-25 Iowa State keeps the Bears in the race.